 If you are interested in getting some tips regarding retargeting your Facebook ads, here’s what may help.

-Basically, it is showing your audiences just what they would like seeing.
-An example of this would be CrazyLister that segments its readers on the basis of the topic they choose to read.
+Basically, it is showing your audiences just what they would like to see.

 If they choose a topic about how to increase sales on eBay, they may even get directed to a page that speaks more about eBay sales and more insights on those.

-There are various types of visitors on your site.
-While some visit for some seconds and leave, there are some that browse through your site for a while, and make no purchase.
+There are various types of visitors to your site.
+While some visit for some seconds and leave, there are some that browse through your site for a while and make no purchase.

 These are the kinds of visitors who visited wanting to learn more.
 And technically, those are worth a bid.